tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-rowwise/index.markdown

 ## Basic operation

-`rowwise()` works like `group_by()` in the sense that it doesn't change what the data looks like; it changes how dplyr verbs operate on it.
+`rowwise()` works like `group_by()` in the sense that it doesn't change what the data looks like; it changes how dplyr verbs operate on the data.
 Let's see how this works with a simple example.
 Here I have some imaginary test results for students in a class:

 ```r